r-Techsupport/TechSupportBot/documentation/DevelopmentGuide.md

 ```py
 nsfw = bot.db.Column(bot.db.Boolean, default=False)
 ```
+These will not be retroactivly assigned to existing rows in the database, but will be added to all new rows that don't specify a value

 Additionally, in order to make your table accessible, you must add it to the bot.models dict at the bottom of the file.
 Failing to do this will still cause your table to be created, but it will not be accessible.